 The CAAP provides a pathway to reduce the City’s municipal and community emissions.
-In order to achieve our climate goals, taking steps to reduce emissions in our day to day lives remains a key component.
-To this end, we have launched the Cool Block Program to empower residents to take climate action through neighborhood education on environmental issues and Cool Block teams that pledge meaningful actions to reducing household emissions.
+In order to achieve our climate goals, taking steps to reduce emissions in our day-to-day lives remains a key component.
+To this end, we have launched the Cool Block Program to empower residents to take climate action through neighborhood education on environmental issues and Cool Block teams that pledge meaningful actions to reduce household emissions.

 To learn about how you can take steps towards climate action today and be a Cool Block leader in your community, or simply to learn more about the program, please visit the Cool Irvine website.

 A History of Environmental Leadership in Irvine